simonsedge/simonsedge/README.md

 at my then first job i kept on accepting more freelancing work to maximise income, which led me to accept a 2nd job.

-i overestimated my capabilities with everything i needed to do, not only related but unrelated to the job, and was released from my 1st job. however, got another right after doing something i liked a lot which was conversion rate optimization. in the simplest way possible, my job was to figure out what we wanted customers to do, then look at data and break down journey components step by step, then test improvements to each step, and go back to look at data and check if there were improvements. from that you get multiple ideas of funnels you can create and inumerous monetization possibilities - this appealed to me as a skill not only needed in practically all businesses, but was also relevant from an entrepreneurial perspective if i ever decided to go that route.
+i overestimated my capabilities with everything i needed to do, not only related but unrelated to the job, and was released from my 1st job. however, got another right after doing something i liked a lot which was conversion rate optimization. in simple terms, my job was to identify the desired customer actions, analyse data to break down journey components setp-by-setp, test improvements for each, and then re-evaluate the data to verify enhancements.

 also landed a fractional CMO position in another VC-funded startup not much later.